 Meet with your academic advisor to discuss the Visual Arts Minor and establish a plan of study to complete its required and elective courses.
 Contact the Manager of the Minor, Dr. James Jewitt if you wish to learn about the program, ask any further questions, or find out if it is right for you!

-* You may also wish to consult the check sheet of courses (scroll down to bottom of page for VAS Minor).
-Course substitutions for the social science electives will be considered on a case by case basis at the discretion of the Minor’s Manager.
+* You may also wish to consult the check sheet of courses.
+Course substitutions for required and elective courses on the check sheet will be considered on a case by case basis at the discretion of the Minor’s Manager.

 Complete the Declare Minor Form for the College of Architecture and Urban Studies.
 This form requires the signature of the Minor Advisor, Dr. James Jewitt.
 Contact him to schedule an appointment here.